s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 - Shorten traversal time through the chain (since unrelated handlers are skipped).
 - Allow new processors to be added or modified independently — adhering to the **Open/Closed Principle**.

-This makes the system easier to evolve and maintain over time.

 - **3. Low Cognitive Effort**
 Developers only need to understand **one processor at a time**, rather than a tangled mega-handler with complex branching.
 The system becomes more modular and easier to reason about, debug, and test.